Obscurus-network/Obscurus.ghost/README.md

 =
 I might continue and update this repo once in a while.
 But i want to add these features:

 - browser password grabber
 - self destrucion
 - network mapper
+- function to clear logs from windows

 and maybe reverse shell function